sorry-app/grunt-sorry-theme-deploy/README.md

 #### Running The Task

-Now your options are configured your can deploy your theme to your chosen page.
+Now your options are configured you can deploy your theme to your chosen page.
 Whist you can put your page into the configuration above, to allow you to deploy to multiple pages we suggest using the command line argument `--sorry-page`

 `grunt sorry-theme-deploy --sorry-page=my-page`